johannesrave/wc-csr/README.md

 ## API for adding routes and pages to the router

-adding one <wc-route>-element per route is a natural fit, as they can be trivially added in the markup and accessed from within the <wc-router>.
+we define the responsibility of the router to be that of setting the browser-location/-url when an anchor is clicked, as well as displaying a certain component based on that location. (a secondary concern is to feed the page-component the query-parameters from the url, if any are present.) routes and components, those two pieces of information are needed by the router. adding one <wc-route>-element per route is a natural fit, as they can be trivially added in the markup and accessed from within the <wc-router>.

 however, a basic decision is how pages are represented. there are at least two options, illustrated in code here: